Emergency management: International Association of Emergency Managers

 The International Association of Emergency Managers (IAEM) is a non-profit educational organization aimed at promoting the goals of saving lives and property protection during emergencies.
 The mission of IAEM is to serve its members by providing information, networking and professional opportunities, and to advance the emergency management profession.

-It has seven councils around the world: Asia, Canada, Europa, International, Oceania, Student and USA.
+It has seven councils around the world: Asia, Canada, Europa, International, Oceania, Student and US.

 National organizations

 Australia

 Natural disasters are part of life in Australia.
 Heatwaves have killed more Australians than any other type of natural disaster in the 20th century.
 Australia's emergency management processes embrace the concept of the prepared community.
-The principal government agency in achieving this is Emergency Management Australia.
+The principal government agency in achieving this is the National Emergency Management Agency.

 Canada

 Public Safety Canada is Canada's national emergency management agency.
 Public Safety Canada coordinates (PSC) and supports the efforts of federal organizations and oversees emergency management in the few geographic areas under federal jurisdiction (such as federal lands).
 Under certain conditions, such as under request by a provincial or territorial government, PSC can aid in coordination and management of disasters.
 Almost all emergency management in Canada is handled at the local, provincial, and territorial level.
 This is the result of the Canadian constitution which grants provinces exclusive jurisdiction over municipalities for most activities, leaving emergency management the primary responsibility of sub-national government.
 The Public Safety and Emergency Preparedness Act (SC 2005, c.10) defines the powers, duties, and functions of PSC.